Stonekeeper/eauction/README.md

 ## Getting Started

+1. Downlad and insatll Flutter in your machine. https://flutter.dev/

 This project is a starting point for a Flutter application.

+1. Download the Complete Zip file and extract the folder.
+2. Open the folder in any IDE.
+For Ex: Vs Code/ Android Studio.
+3. Install Flutter and Dart Plugins.
+4. In my case Im using Vs Code, Now in terminal run `flutter pub get` this will fetch all the necessary packages for the project.
+6. Now Run the project from `main.dart`.

 A few resources to get you started if this is your first Flutter project: